Mozilla Security Group Membership Policy

 The Mozilla project has a Security Group, which maintains a private mailing list for defining security policies, and assessing and discussing both individual and broader security issues.
 The list is also used for coordinating security-related information pertaining to releases (e.g. MSA/CVE numbers).
 Membership of the Security Group is given to anyone who the group considers would be useful.
 Membership includes access to bugs in the “security” group in Bugzilla.

 Membership of each group is decided by the current membership of the Security Group.
-The list of members is available here.
 The Security Group moderator may, at his discretion, move inactive members to an “Alumni” list.
 This would involve removing them from the mailing list and/or removing their bug access, as appropriate.
 They can be reactivated by him at their request.
 This is to keep the size of the group to the minimum necessary, for information security reasons.